pascaldekloe/jwt/README.md

 Commonly, agents receive a JWT uppon authentication/login.
 Then, that token is supplied with each request to a secured resource/API, as a proof of authority.
 Token access is "eyes only".
 Time constraints may be used to reduce risk.
-It is recommended to include (and enforce) more details about the client, e.g., a TLS client fingerprint, to prevent use of hijacked tokens.
+It is recommended to include (and enforce) more details about the client, like a TLS client fingerprint, to prevent use of hijacked tokens.